qipeng/qipeng.github.com/_posts/2024-07-22-what-do-industry-researchers-do-part-1.md

 Would you find enough support where you need it?
 Do you have people to guide you through challenges when needed, to put up thought-provoking challenges to your ideas, to help you navigate the corporate environment, or to assist you in finding good projects to work on?

+Do your prospective team members have the relevant expertise, experience, methodologies, and/or knowledge it takes to achieve the team's goals?
+Are they struggling on key problems they need to solve without new additions like you, or are the basics covered reasonably well, and they are looking to expand research horizons?

 Would you have enough room to grow?
 Are people helpful enough but not overwhelming, willing to give and share credit, easy to communicate with and low on ego?
 Is the team growing in size or hiring interns consistently, so that you can get the chance to potentially mentor others at your work?

 These are just some sample questions you can ask about the people on your team, and the list can go on.
 Not everyone will write down the same list, but you likely have a list of characteristics you find important in research teammates.
 If you stumble upon a team where a lot of people matches your ideal descriptions, definitely consider it very seriously -- the team is likely doing something right to keep all of these amazing (at least to you) people around, and that is not very easy to achieve in a sustainable manner.